JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Conclude

-Instead of fetching everything at once and causing the initial load to take a long time, the ReSift `share` and `merge` apis presents a great way for batch data fetches and only fetch when needed, allowing each load to be fast.
+Instead of fetching everything at once and causing the initial load to take a long time, the ReSift `share` and `merge` apis presents a great way for fetching data when needed, allowing each load to be fast.
 You can checkout the finished code for this section on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-3-8fhj8).

 ## Section 4: Display Movie Info in a Movie Drawer